hrdikshrma/ProteinNLPArchive/README.md

 ## Contributing

-We welcome contributions to **ProLLMArchive**.
+We welcome contributions to **ProteinNLPArchive**.
 If you have a research paper to add or share, please follow these steps:

 - Fork the repository.
 - Add your paper along with the links to the associated code repositories (if available).